 - Can you track all that communication, keeping tabs on who you’ve reached and who still needs attention?

 This level of communication might seem like overkill, but consider how difficult it can be to reach a friend or family member on any given day, let alone an employee caught in crisis halfway around the world.
+Even contacting traveling employees in the United States when they visit different states can be difficult if the company's travel policy is not up to scratch.

 70% of businesses are improving communication to reduce travel risk.
 What have you got in the works?

-Companies have a lot on their plates this year, but according to a 2017 Business Travel Show survey, a lot of them plan to beef up their ability to communicate with travelers.
+Companies have a lot on their plates this year, but according to a 2017 Business Travel Show survey, a lot of them plan to beef up their ability to communicate with business travelers.
 Perhaps that’s because 43% of them say their greatest challenge in mitigating travel risk is effective communication.

 If your communication infrastructure isn’t up to the task, you’re not keeping up with your duty of care.